civiccc/twigg/README.md

     bundle exec bin/twigg app
     TWIGGRC=custom bundle exec bin/twigg app # custom config location

-For the web app, you can use Shotgun to get auto-reloading behavior on every
-request:

-    cd $(git rev-parse --show-cdup)/twigg-app
-    bundle exec shotgun -o 0.0.0.0 config.ru # with default config at ~/.twiggrc TWIGGRC=custom bundle exec shotgun -p 0.0.0.0 config.ru # with custom config

 To interact with Twigg in a REPL:

     cd $(git rev-parse --show-cdup)/twigg